Angel Gardens

-Angel Gardens is a 110-metre (361 ft) tall, 35-storey high-rise building of 466 rental apartments in Manchester, England.
-As of September 2025, it is the 20th-tallest building in Greater Manchester.
+Angel Gardens is a 110-metre (361 ft), 35-storey high-rise building of 466 rental apartments on Rochdale Road in Manchester, England.
+As of June 2026, it is the joint 22nd-tallest building in Greater Manchester, alongside Affinity Living Riverview in Salford.

 It forms part of the 20 acre NOMA redevelopment.
 In January 2017, the investor Apache Capital Partners and the developer Moda Living secured £85 million in financing from the German bank Deutsche Pfandbriefbank.

 Following the collapse of the main contractor Carillion on 15 January 2018, construction was put on hold; two weeks later, the contract was transferred to Caddick Construction and construction re-commenced.

 Angel Gardens was co-designed by architects Fuse Studios and HAUS Collective.